 Parliamentary Commissioner Act 1971

-An Act to provide for the appointment of a Parliamentary Commissioner for Administrative Investigations for the investigation of administrative action taken by or on behalf of certain departments and authorities and for incidental purposes.
+An Act to provide for the appointment of a Parliamentary Commissioner for Administrative Investigations with functions relating to the investigation of administrative action taken by or on behalf of certain departments and authorities and to the deaths of certain children and for incidental purposes.

 [Long title amended by No. 78 of 1996 s.
 4; No. 78 of 2003 s.
-72(1).]
+72(1); No. 10 of 2009 s.
+4.]

 Part I — Preliminary